 How to remove temporary files automatically

-2. Once you've installed and opened the app, navigate to System Junk in the sidebar.
+2. Once you've installed and opened the app, go to Cleanup in the sidebar.

 3. Click Scan.